 Gdansk is a small, and cozy port city located in the north of Poland, on the Baltic sea.
 This city offers vibrant architecture, wonderful holiday markets, and plenty of Polish delicacies to leave you feeling stuffed to the gills!

 Gdansk is a tri-city area as well.
 So you will have plenty of things to explore between Gdansk, Sopot, and Gdynia.
 All three are just a quick train ride from each other!
 Not to mention, giving traditional Polish vodka a try while you are there.
-It will surely be the medicine you need to stay warm in this Baltic coastal city in November.
+It will surely be the medicine you need to keep the chill away in this Baltic coastal city in November.

 4. Prague, Czech Republic